The Best Cloud Manufacturing Software

 The right software solution for your business depends on your unique needs, the size of your business, and the industry space you’re in.
 The most important factors to consider when choosing a cloud-based manufacturing system are your budget and software functionality.

 - Small businesses generally look for a manufacturing cloud platform due to the lower upfront costs than on-premise solutions.
 Multi-module, cloud-based software makes it easy for small manufacturers to pay for only the functionality they need.
-More modules can be added easily as the business grows.
+As the business grows, more modules can be added easily.

-- Medium-sized manufacturers find manual data entry or solutions meant for small businesses to be too limiting often look for a system that automates more processes for a growing business.
-The system needs to be able to keep up with your growing inventory and sales orders.
+- Medium-sized manufacturers find manual data entry or solutions meant for small businesses too limiting and often look for a system that automates more processes for a growing business.
+The system needs to be able to keep up with growing inventory and sales orders.

 - Large businesses often look for a solution that will handle manufacturing operations and day-to-day business processes all in one system.
 Full enterprise resource planning software (ERP software) handles manufacturing processes like quality control, inventory management, and resource planning in addition to financials, sales, and production management.
 Warehouse management can also be included for stock control and picking/packing improvements.

-- Direct to consumer companies that take orders, manufacture, and then ship directly to customers often sell their products online.
-Finding a cloud-based manufacturing system that integrates with your eCommerce system is important for real-time inventory tracking and processing credit card payments.
+- Direct-to-consumer companies that take orders, manufacture, and then ship directly to customers often sell their products online.
+Finding a cloud-based manufacturing system that integrates with your eCommerce system is important for real-time inventory tracking and credit card payment processing.

 - Industry-specific solutions are used if your business deals primarily with discrete or process manufacturing only.
 Depending on your business needs, the system can handle lot and serial number tracking, regulatory compliance management, recipe and formula management, and more.